 10. Track How Much You Save

-Every frugal person like to know how much they save.
+Every frugal person likes to know how much they save.

 Not everyone likes numbers, but it is pretty motivating to see how much you save.

-With a financial freedom mindset, you know that every people saved is a penny earned.
+With a financial freedom mindset, you know that every penny saved is a penny earned.